numix74/comma_video_compression_challenge/README.md

 comma2k19_submission/
-  comma2k19_submission.zip      # all data needed to reconstruct (this is the archive) your_dataset.py               # defines YourSubmissionDataset README.md                     # optional notes
+  comma2k19_submission.zip      # all data needed to reconstruct (this is the archive) your_dataset.py               # defines YourSubmissionDataset report.txt                    # the txt file saved by evaluate.py
+  README.md                     # optional notes

 ```